 Fiona H. Panther

-I am a PhD Candidate in astronomy and astrophysics at the Australian National University in Canberra.
-My main interests are microphysical astronomy, particularly the production of antimatter in the Milky Way.
+I am a postdoctoral researcher and associate lecturer at UNSW Canberra at the Australian Defence Force Academy (ADFA).
+My main interests are microphysical astronomy, particularly the production of antimatter in the Milky Way and supernova nucleosynthesis.
 Find out more about me, my research and outreach activities.

 Recent papers: Positron annihilation with alkali metals in the interstellar medium, Physical Review D